sqlxpert/z-container-api-kafka-aws-terraform/README.md

-    using Command-F, Control-F, `/`&nbsp;, `grep`&nbsp;, etc. Only 2 of 41 occurrences of `-t` are relevant. _Full-text_ search engines, where available, can't make sense of a one-letter search term and tend to ignore two-letter terms.
+    using Command-F, Control-F, `/`&nbsp;, `grep`&nbsp;, etc. Only 2 of 41 occurrences of `-t` are relevant. _Full-text_ search engines, where available, can't make sense of a one-letter search term and tend to ignore two-character terms.
 Short search terms are stop-words in almost all cases.

  5. Uninstall the AWS CLI and replace it with the latest version.